 All the documents required by the product manager or business analyst at the time of the release of the product should be stated in the PRD statement to eliminate last-minute confusion & inconvenience.

 Additional features, questions, and notes

-Additional notes and features can be added to the PRD document other than the primary ones.
+Apart from the primary notes and features, you can add secondary ones in the PRD document.
 A few examples to give you the direction are referral systems, backup reports, human readability of codes, the scope of future advancements of the product’s version, and many more.

 Including these terms in the PRD creation and review process gets everyone on the same page and generates the desired outcome on release.

 The Advantage Of PRD is that it presents the full picture in front of the software team developing it before initiating the project.
-This leaves the scope to change, add or remove certain features if required before the development starts and helps estimate the cost of production.
-The scope of creativity can only be flourished after a complete understanding of what the product manager wants.
+This leaves scope to not only change and add but also remove features if required prior to development.
+This helps estimate the cost of production as well.
+After understanding the requirements of a product manager, the developer can flourish his scope of creativity.

 Thus, it is of the utmost essence for every product manager to design the right product requirement document while hiring a software development company for the job.